 Summer Institute May 26-June 7, 2019

 For more than four decades, historians have been working diligently to shed light upon the experiences of Jews living in the American South.
 Yet despite concerted endeavors, the subject of southern Jewry has remained isolated from the broader field of southern history, as well as from American and Jewish histories.
-This institute aims to revise our understanding of the entwined histories of the American South and its Jewish inhabitants.
-Our inquiry shifts Jews from the margins of the story to the center, demonstrating the region’s cosmopolitan past and its relationship to both diversity and discrimination.
+This institute aimed to revise our understanding of the entwined histories of the American South and its Jewish inhabitants.
+Our inquiry shifted Jews from the margins of the story to the center, demonstrating the region’s cosmopolitan past and its relationship to both diversity and discrimination.

 About the Center

-“Privilege and Prejudice: Jewish History in the American South” is a project of the College of Charleston’s Pearlstine/Lipov Center for Southern Jewish Culture.
+“Privilege and Prejudice: Jewish History in the American South” was a project of the College of Charleston’s Pearlstine/Lipov Center for Southern Jewish Culture.
 The Center seeks to broaden public knowledge and inspire conversations about southern Jewish history by providing research fellowships, engaging the digital humanities, and presenting thinkers and writers to diverse audiences.